SpectralOps/netz/README.md

 # netz :globe_with_meridians::eagle:

-The purpose of this project is to discover an internet wide misconfiguration of network components like web-servers/databases/cache-services and more.
+The purpose of this project is to discover an internet-wide misconfiguration of network components like web-servers/databases/cache-services and more.
 The basic use-case for such misconfiguration - a service that is publicly exposed to the world without a credentials `¯\_(ツ)_/¯`

 You probably familiar with tools like [Shodan](https://www.shodan.io/), [Censys](https://censys.io/), [ZoomEye](https://www.zoomeye.org/) to query such wide internet components,
-but here we are going to do it in the fun way :: by hands :D
+but here we are going to do it in a fun way :: by hands :D

 The tools we are going to use are [masscan](https://github.com/robertdavidgraham/masscan), and [zgrab2](https://github.com/zmap/zgrab2) from [ZMap](https://zmap.io/) project.
-For the first phase of port scanning we will use [masscan](https://github.com/robertdavidgraham/masscan), then for the second phase we will run [zgrab2](https://github.com/zmap/zgrab2) to check applicative access for those ports.
+For the first phase of port scanning, we will use [masscan](https://github.com/robertdavidgraham/masscan), then for the second phase, we will run [zgrab2](https://github.com/zmap/zgrab2) to check applicative access for those ports.

-[ZMap](https://github.com/zmap/zmap) is also internet wide scanner, so why [masscan](https://github.com/robertdavidgraham/masscan) and not [ZMap](https://github.com/zmap/zmap)..? because we want to go wild and use kernel module [PF_RING ZC (Zero Copy)](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/) to get blazing fast packets-per-second to scan the entire internet in minutes, and [ZMap](https://github.com/zmap/zmap) basically does support it in the past, but now [ZMap](https://github.com/zmap/zmap) doesn't compatible with the latest [PF_RING ZC (Zero Copy)](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/).
+[ZMap](https://github.com/zmap/zmap) is also internet-wide scanner, so why [masscan](https://github.com/robertdavidgraham/masscan) and not [ZMap](https://github.com/zmap/zmap)..? because we want to go wild and use kernel module [PF_RING ZC (Zero Copy)](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/) to get blazing fast packets-per-second to scan the entire internet in minutes, and [ZMap](https://github.com/zmap/zmap) basically does support it in the past, but now [ZMap](https://github.com/zmap/zmap) doesn't compatible with the latest [PF_RING ZC (Zero Copy)](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/).

-Note that [PF_RING ZC (Zero Copy)](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/) requires license per MAC/NIC (you can run 5 minutes in demo before it will kill the flow), and you need special NIC from Intel (don't worry, the public cloud has such) so you can go without this module, and pay on time to wait for results.
+Note that [PF_RING ZC (Zero Copy)](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/) requires a license per MAC/NIC (you can run 5 minutes in demo before it will kill the flow), and you need a special NIC from Intel (don't worry, the public cloud has such) so you can go without this module, and pay on time to wait for results.

 There are few options to run this project:

-1. Use netz cloud runner tool - this tool automate the full pipeline including infrastructure on top of AWS
+1. Use netz cloud runner tool - this tool automate the full pipeline, including infrastructure on top of AWS
 2. Run by yourself using docker
 3. For [PF_RING ZC (Zero Copy)](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/) run by yourself the infrastructure and using [pf_ring setup](pf_ring/configure_pf_ring.sh)